idank/holykeebs-docs/guides/keyboard/index.md

 - Soldering iron + solder.
 - Tweezers (to pick up the diodes / hotswap sockets).
 - Flush cutters (if cutting pins is necessary).
-- M2 hex screwdriver for attaching a case.
+- M2 1.3 mm hex screwdriver for attaching a case.

 Consult [Recommended Tools](../../recommended-tools/) if you plan on purchasing some of these.